 The examination section in Moodle will provide both the examination paper and an answer booklet for that module.
 You will be required to submit completed answer booklets via Moodle within the specified timeframe

-Mitigation of extenuating circumstances
+Mitigation of Extenuating Circumstances

 We expect you to submit your examination answer booklet within the required timeframe for each exam.
 However, we understand that there may be exceptional circumstances where this is not possible.
+You should follow Divisional Guidance if submitting your exam late.
+Contact your Divisional Student Support Team for further details.

 Where you are unable to submit your examination within the specified time limit, you may still submit your answer booklet using the late submission inbox provided.
 Late submissions will be considered up to 48 hours after the specified examination deadline.